lsk569937453/rcurl/README.md

 # Rcurl
-Rcurl is a implementation of the curl library  that provides a set of functions for making HTTP requests.
+Rcurl is a implementation of the curl library  that provides a set of functions for making HTTP/FTP requests.

-You can use it to make HTTP requests like curl to a server and get the response.
+You can use it to make HTTP/FTP requests like curl to a server and get the response.

 # Document
 ```